 Explore the Grantees

 ASAP’s CRN is focused on three key scientific themes related to Parkinson’s disease (PD) – functional genomics, neuro-immune interactions, and circuitry and brain-body interactions.
 Investigators on these teams bring the breadth of their collective experience to the PD field as they come from multiple disciplines, institutions, career stages, and geographies.
-Together, they share in ASAP’s mission to improve our understanding of PD development and progression through collaboration, resource generation, and data sharing.
+Together, they share ASAP’s mission to improve our understanding of PD development and progression through collaboration, resource generation, and data sharing.
+Keep reading to explore the teams working in each theme or learn about individual CRN Investigators.